This article has links to products and services we recommend, which we may make a commission from.

 At Cafe Alentejo, it is one of their signature recipes and goes by the Portuguese name sopa de cação.

 This creamy soup with the mild flaky white fish was delectable.
 The combination of flavors from the garlic, coriander, olive oil, and additional herbs and spices was a tasty regional treat.

 As the meal progressed, Rita introduced two regional meat dishes that best exemplify the local cuisine.

-The first was oxtail stewed in red wine.
-This dish is made using a recipe that has been passed down through the family.
+The first was the oxtail stewed in red wine.
+This dish is made using a recipe that has been passed down through her family.
 It is also a meal that takes five hours to prepare.

-The oxtail was fall off the bone tender, and perfectly seasoned.
+The oxtail fell off the bone tender, and was perfectly seasoned.
 Served with mashed potatoes, this made for an excellent dish.

 The black pork was one of the dishes we were most excited to try.
 The region’s black pork from Iberian pigs fed by foraging for acorns is some of the best in the world.

 At Café Alentejo, the black pork cheeks were served with a migas, a traditional bread dish from the region.
 The black pork cheeks were succulent.
 Meaty, with a surprisingly lean taste.